-Many homeowners looking for a top quality house siding debate between installing LP siding or Hardie Plank.
+Many homeowners looking for a top quality house siding debate between installing LP Smartside vs Hardie.

-Lets compare the costs, specs and benefits of Hardie vs LP, so you can decide which is a better choice for your house.
+Lets compare the costs, specs and benefits of Hardie vs LP siding, so you can decide which is a better choice for your house.